 This edition builds on the success of the 2018 and 2021 versions, offering a refreshed and highly practical and action-oriented guide for asset owners and managers.
 It helps investors to engage constructively with companies on managing human rights risks across operations, supply chains and broader value chains.

-Volunteers from RIAA's Human Rights Working Group have come together to update and present the third iteration of the Human Rights in Global Value Chains Toolkit.
-For this online launch we will be lucky to be joined by the Co-leads of the toolkit Måns Carlsson OAM, Head of ESG and Co-Portfolio Manager, Ausbil Active Sustainable Equity Fund and Timothy Stamp who is a Principal within Sustainable Investment at Mercer Australia.
-Moderated by the toolkit Lead Editor, Rachel Alembakis, Stewardship Manager at U Ethical Investors, we will also be joined by more of the toolkit team to be announced soon.
+Volunteers from RIAA's Human Rights Working Group will come together to update and present the third iteration of the Human Rights in Global Value Chains Toolkit.
+For this online launch we are lucky to be joined by the Co-leads of the toolkit Måns Carlsson OAM, Head of ESG and Co-Portfolio Manager, Ausbil Active Sustainable Equity Fund and Timothy Stamp who is a Principal within Sustainable Investment at Mercer Australia.
+With an opening by Estelle Parker, Co-CEO at RIAA the session will then be moderated by the toolkit Lead Editor, Rachel Alembakis, Stewardship Manager at U Ethical Investors.

 While this toolkit provides ideas for engagement on modern slavery issues, this third edition maintains the same scope as previous editions and continues to assess human rights issues in the context of supply chains and broader value chains of businesses.